 be tempted to use a space is in the site name.
 Replace any space with

-' sign.
+a '+' sign.
 You must also replace punctuation

 marks using the hexadecimal escape method mandated for URLs (see HTML